autarch/blog.urth.org/content/posts/2009-04-20-moose-docs-grant-wrap-up.md

 Doing all this documentation work definitely highlighted some areas of the code that need changing.
 There are further refactorings to come, especially for the pieces that were deemed to gross to document at all.
 That includes immutabilization, some aspects of the type system, and some other areas.

-I&#8217;d like to thank the Perl Foundation again for sponsoring this work.
+I'd like to thank the Perl Foundation again for sponsoring this work.
 The grant was motivational for me, because this was a huge amount of work.
 I might have done some of it over time, but I doubt I would have done all or done it nearly as quickly without the grant.

 I hope people out there in Perl-land find the new documentation useful.
 If you have feedback, you can find us on IRC at <irc://irc.perl.org/#moose>, [email the Moose list][1], or file a ticket in the appropriate RT.cpan.org queue.